skywind3000/vim-proposal/popup_window.md

 Implementing a neovim's [floating window](https://github.com/neovim/neovim/pull/6619) will take too much time (it is working in progress for almost 2-years and still not merge to master).

 Can we implement the popup window in a simple and adaptive way ?
-Is this possible to unify all their needs and simplify api design ?
+Is this possible to unify all their needs and simplify API design ?

 The following parts of this article will introduce an `overlay` mechanism similar to Emacs's [text overlay](https://www.gnu.org/software/emacs/manual/html_node/elisp/Overlays.html) which is the backend of various [popup windows](https://github.com/flycheck/flycheck-popup-tip) in Emacs.

-## APIs Scope
+## API Scope

-Popup windows will draw into an overlay layer, A popup will remain there after creation  until an `ease` function is called.
+Popup windows will draw into an overlay layer, A popup will remain after creation  until an `erase` function is called.
 Everything in the overlay will not interfere vim's  states, people can continue editing or using vim commands no matter there is a popup window  or not.

 So, the APIs are only designed for drawing a popup window and has nothing to do with user input.
 Dialogs like `yes/no` box and confirm box require user input, can be simulated with following steps: